 Leonid Velekhov: in Russian letters.

-Jan Maxine: Yes, in Russian letters, and the Beatles, and French, Italian ...
+Jan Maksin: Yes, in Russian letters, and the Beatles, and French, Italian ...
 All these songs were.
-And it was precisely from him that this topic went.
-I was in love with the Italian stage, the festival in San Remo, I sang all these songs.
+And it was from him that this topic came.
+I was in love with the Italian stage, the San Remo festival, I sang all these songs.
 I had a dictionary ...
-I could not find a Italo-Russian dictionary at that time, I had a Italo-German dictionary, and I translated first from Italian to German, and then from German to Russian (laughter in the studio) to understand what they sang.
-According to rumors, I learned these songs in Italian.
-At the same time I studied the cello, at the same time I played the guitar: I played the classic on the cello ...
+I couldn't find an Italian-Russian dictionary at that time, I had an Italian-German dictionary, and I translated first from Italian into German, and then from German into Russian, (laughter in the studio) to understand what they sang.
+By hearing these songs I learned in Italian.
+At the same time I was studying the cello, at the same time I was playing the guitar: I was playing the classics on the cello ...

 Leonid Velekhov: One clarification: this happened in our ...